metix/wutmodbuswrapper/README.md

 WutModbusWrapper translates the WUT procotol from WUT-Devices (http://www.wut.de/) to TCP-Modbus protocol.

-It basically emulates a WUT-Server and passes request to a modbus server.
+It basically emulates a WUT-Server and passes requests to a modbus server.

 It can be used in a case like: